Weilbyte/steamcmd-2fa/README.md

 ```

 For example, instead of running `steamcmd +login exampleuser examplepass +quit`, you would run `steamcmd-2fa --path /home/steam/steamcmd --username exampleuser --password examplepass --seed YOUR2FASEED --args "+quit"`.

+Or you can simply run `steamcmd-2fa --username exampleuser --password examplepass --seed YOUR2FASEED --code-only` to get only the code, which then you can supply to steamcmd's login command directly.

 You can get your 2FA seed by [various methods](https://github.com/SteamTimeIdler/stidler/wiki/Getting-your-%27shared_secret%27-code-for-use-with-Auto-Restarter-on-Mobile-Authentication).
 Your seed here is the `shared_secret`.